-Photographic Records There should be a photographic record of items of silver, brass, furnishings, furniture, memorials etc which are of value: these can be essential in case anything is stolen.
-Photograph items against a ruler or another object to indicate size.
-You should also have good colour photographs of your stained glass, in case of damage
+SEEN NOTES & ANY ACTIONS REQUIRED

+PHOTOGRAPHIC RECORDS OF ITEMS OF

+VALUE

+There should be a photographic record of

+items of silver, brass, furnishings, furniture,

+memorials, etc. which are of value.
+These

+can be an essential in case anything is stolen.

+Photograph them against a ruler or

+something to indicate size.
+You should also

+have good colour photographs of your

+stained glass, in case of damage.

-Where is the record kept?
+Where is it kept?

-Is there a second copy kept in a separate place?
+Is there a second copy of these records

+kept in a separate place?
-Current Registers

-Are they up to date, clean, tidy and completed in proper ind elible/registrars ink ?
+CURRENT REGISTERS (Are they up to date,

+clean, tidy and completed in proper

+indelible/registrars' ink?)

 Services

 Banns Book

-Weddings
+Weddings (2)

 Baptism

 Confirmation

 Burials/Funerals

-Past Registers, Records, Receipts
+PAST REGISTERS, RECORDS, RECEIPTS

-Completed registers, records and receipts should normally k safe keeping e transferred to the Heritage Centre in Taunton for
+Completed registers, records and receipts

+should normally be transferred to the

+Heritage Centre in Taunton for safe keeping.

-Please show receipts for records and registers
+Please show Receipts for records and

-which have been transferred to the Archivist.
+registers which have been transferred to the

+Archivist.

-The Heritage Centre website lists all the registers that each
+(If in doubt The Heritage Centre website lists

+all the registers that each parish has

+deposited.
+Go to https://somerset-

-https://somerset-cat.swheritage.org.uk/ and type the name of of your parish in the search facility
+cat.swheritage.org.uk/ and type the name of

+your parish in the search facility.)

-Communion Plate and Silver b wet he was done d
+COMMUNION PLATE AND SILVER.

-Check against inventory, unless deposited in a bank, in which n case the receipt m lust be produced
+Checked against inventory, unless deposited

+in a bank, in which case the receipt must be

+produced.

 Is everything listed present?

-Are there any missing or damaged items?
+Are there any missing or damaged

+items?

-Are any items left out when the church is open
+Are any items left out when the church

-and unattended?
+is open and unattended?

-Altar Linens
+ALTAR LINENS.

-Are the fair linen cloth, purificators, corporals etc
+Is the fair linen cloth, purificators,

-clean and in good condition?
+corporals etc clean and in good

+condition?

 Where are they kept?

-Vestments
+VESTMENTS

 What condition are these?

 Where are they kept?

-Choir Robes
+CHOIR ROBES

 What condition are these?

 Where are they kept?

-PCC Minute Book

-Is it up to date?

-APCM Minute Book
+PCC MINUTES Are they up to date and filed?

-Is it up to date?
+APCM MINUTES Are they up to date and

-Faculties
+filed?

+SEEN NOTES & ANY ACTIONS REQUIRED

+FACULTIES

-All faculties held by the parish should be kept in
+All faculties held by the parish should be kept

+in the safe/locked filing cabinet.
+The

+churchwardens must have access to them.

-the safe.
-Those over 5 years old can be
+Those over 5 years old can be transferred to

-transferred to the archives
+the archives.

-Insurance Policies
+INSURANCE POLICIES

-l (The policy issued by your insurance company which relates to the church building and its contents)
+The policy issued by your insurance company

+which relates to the church building and its

+contents.

-I With who are you insured?
+• With whom are you insured?

-I How much are you insured for?
+• How much are you insured for?

-l When was the policy last reviewed?
+• When was the policy last reviewed?

-Employer's Liability Certificates
+EMPLOYER'S LIABILITY CERTIFICATES

-Certificate of liability issued annually by the insurance compar
+Certificate of liability issued annually by the

+insurance company to show that legal

+1

+liability for accidents to or illness to

-to employees sustained in the course of their employment is o covered by insurar nce policy I
+employees sustained in the course of their

+employment is covered by insurance policy.

-ļ Is it displayed?
+Is it displayed?
 (This is a requirement)

-No Smoking Signs

-ļ Are they displayed (as is required)?

-Church/Safe Security

-l Is there a substantial church safe?

-l Is it bolted to the building?

-ļ Is it free from damp?

-l Is an alarm system installed?

-l Is Alphadot used (e.g. security marking from

-l EIG)?

-l Is there security lighting?

-I Have you considered a monitored roof alarm

-l system?

-I Where are inflammable materials kept?

-I Are there adequate locks and bolts to all outer

-I doors?

-I Are vestries and other side rooms kept locked?

-I Is the tower locked?

-l Are all the church keys properly secured?

-ĺ If the church is kept locked, is there a clear notice

-l concerning availability of the key?

-ĺ Have you used Smartwater to mark lead/metal?

-I Have you registered this?

-Fire Safety

-A risk assessment should be carried out by a 'responsible person' appointed by the parish

-I Name of person appointed

-I Is there an understood evacuation procedure?

-I What fire extinguishers are available?

-I Is there a CO2 extinguisher within 6ft of the

-I organ?

-I When were they last serviced?

-I Do people know how to use them?
+'NO SMOKING' SIGNS should be displayed 1

+CHURCH/SAFE SECURITY 1

+Things to think about are:

+Is there a substantial church safe?

+Is it bolted to the building?

+• Is it free from damp?

+• Is an alarm system installed?

+• Is alphadot used, (eg security marking

+from EIG)?

+Is there security lighting?

+Have you considered a monitored roof

+alarm system?

+Where are inflammable materials kept?

+• Are there adequate locks and bolts to

+all outer doors?

+• Are vestries and other side rooms kept

+locked?

+Is the tower locked?

+• Are all the church keys properly

+secured?

+• If the church is kept locked, is there a

+clear notice concerning availability of

+the key?

+Have you used Smartwater to mark

+lead/metal?

+Have you registered this?

+FIRE SAFETY

+The PCC needs to appoint a 'Responsible

+Person' to carry out a Risk Assessment.
+Who

+is this person?

+Is there an understood evacuation

+procedure?

+What fire extinguishers are available?

+• Is there a CO2 extinguisher within 6ft of

+the organ?

+When were they last serviced?

+Do people know how to use them?